Homemade Chicken Pot Pie

 How to Make Homemade Chicken Pot Pie

 25 minutes of simple prep, then leave the rest to your oven.
-Just make a simple filling, add it to the crust, and bake until golden.
+Just make a simple filling, add it to the pie crust, and bake until golden.

 Scroll to the bottom of this post for a printable recipe card with a full list of ingredients, measurements, and step-by-step instructions.